opensearch-project/documentation-website/_install-and-configure/additional-plugins/mapper-size-plugin.md

 # Mapper-size plugin

 The `mapper-size` plugin enables the use of the `_size` field in OpenSearch indexes.
-The `_size` field stores size, in bytes, of each document.
+The `_size` field stores the size, in bytes, of each document.

 ## Installing the plugin